 Yes.
-You must complete all your required prerequisite classes prior to the January 15, 2019 registration deadline.
-All applicants’ degrees must be conferred by August 31, 2019, to enroll in the fall semester.
+You must complete all your required prerequisite classes prior to the January 15, 2020 registration deadline.
+All applicants’ degrees must be conferred by August 31, 2020, to enroll in the fall semester.

 Applicants for whom English is not a native language must submit an official copy of their TOEFL score.

-For all degree programs, the minimum required TOEFL score is 500 (paper based), 250 (computer based), or 100 (internet based).
+The minimum required TOEFL score is 500 (paper based), 250 (computer based), or 100 (internet based).

-SCU will accept passing scores for AP and CLEP examination for general college coursework only (Mathematics, Psychology, English Composition, Sociology, Statistics).
+SCU will accept passing scores for AP and CLEP examination for general college coursework only (Mathematics, Psychology, English Composition, Sociology, and Statistics).

 - A passing score for AP credit is a 3 or above.